 Photo 1: University of Illinois and Extension staff attended the grand opening and ribbon cutting of the new Agricultural Sciences Complex and celebrated a 45-year partnership between University of Illinois, John Wood Community College, and the Orr Corporation.
 Left to right: Bob Easter, Shelby Crow, Jennifer Shelts, Siera Duesterhaus, Dorothy Welbourn, Germán Bollero, Neal Merchan, Adam Davis, Shelly Nickols-Richardson, Janice McCoy, Dawn Weinberg, Amy Wiley, Amy Lefringhouse, Shibu Kar, and Rodney Johnson.

-Photo 3: 4-H club leader Sharon Tenhouse takes a photo of Burton Flyers 4-H members and parents who provided refreshments at the opening.
+Below center: 4-H members and parents provided refreshments at the opening.
 The facility will be available to 4-H clubs for activities.
 Left to right: Hannah Longlett, Callie Longlett, Tamra Longlett, Siera Duesterhaus, Mariah Mintle, Marissa Mintle, Katlyn Roberts, Olivia Barry, and Zoey Kasparie.